Last Updated: February 2026

 Dosage guidelines by weight generally follow this pattern: small dogs under 20 pounds do well with 1-5 billion CFUs per day, medium dogs from 20-50 pounds with 5-10 billion CFUs, and large dogs over 50 pounds with 10-20 billion CFUs.
 These are general guidelines — always follow the specific product's recommendations or your vet's advice.

 Combine with a bland diet.
 During diarrhea episodes, feed a bland diet alongside the probiotic: plain boiled chicken breast (no skin, no bones) with white rice in a 1:3 ratio.
-This gives the gut a rest while the probiotic works to restore balance.
+This gives the gut a rest while probiotic support helps the microbiome normalize.
 Gradually transition back to normal food over 3-5 days once stools firm up.

 How long until results?
-Most dogs show improvement within 2-5 days.
+Many mild cases improve within a few days, but timing depends on the cause.
 If you don't see any change after 7 days of probiotic use with a bland diet, it's time to see the vet — the diarrhea may have a cause that probiotics alone can't address.

 When Probiotics Aren't Enough: Signs to See the Vet